abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 - We use Big O to analyze the performance of an algorithm (how fast it is, how much memory it takes up, etc.)
 - It's not enough to know how long an algorithm takes to run—you need to know how the running time increases as the input size increases.
 That’s where Big O notation comes in.
-- Algorithm speed isn’t measured in seconds, but in **growth of the number of operations**.
+- Algorithm speed isn’t measured in seconds, but in **growth of the number of operations relative to the size of the input**.

 ---